tanoManzo/notes/LLMs limitations.md

 Tasks Not Solvable By Scale: Given the current progress, one may question whether there are limits we deem impossible to overcome with in the current paradigm of scaling data/model sizes of autoregressive Transformer-based LLMs.

+Updating isolated model behavioral factual knowledge can be expensive and untargeted, which might cause unintended side-effects.